Our 2024 Legislative Priorities

 Please contact your United States Representative and ask they cosponsor this important legislation.

-Introduced by Carol Miller (WV-1)this bill aims to improve the lives of those with kidney disease.
-The legislation would increase awareness of kidney disease and expand preventative services.
+Introduced by Congresswoman Carol Miller (WV-1) and Senator Ben Cardin (MD) this bill aims to improve the lives of those with kidney disease.
+The legislation would increase awareness of kindey disease and expand preventative services.

 Specifically, among other provisions, the bill would: